The 2017 EPA Construction General Permit

 - There are requirements for cover or “other appropriate temporary stabilization” for all inactive piles that will be unused for 14 or more days.

-- Waste container lids must be be closed at the end of the business day.
+- Waste container lids must be closed at the end of the business day.
 For those containers that do not have lids, operators must provide cover or “similarly effective means” to minimize discharge of pollutants.

 - For sites discharging to PCB-impaired waters, operators must minimize the exposure of any building materials containing PCBs to precipitation and stormwater.